SpcyR/SpcyR.github.io/README.md

 ---

-<p style = "font-family: cursive;"> Let me introduce myself.
+Let me introduce myself.
 My name is Supitchaya Rodchomchin but you can call me Bew.

 ![](git/me3.jpg)